Meredith Executive Director/Vice President, Brand Marketing Executive Office division, New York

 Be open to whatever is thrown your way.
 Often we have preconceived notions of what we should be doing, working on, contributing to—but everything can serve you in different ways.
 The more you can be open and say "yes" to things, no matter how big or how small, the more opportunities will continue to surface.
 It’s all about paths to yes, instead of reasons to say no.

 Prepare to be wholly present at work.
 Physically, psychologically, intellectually—you will be collaborating with others for almost the entire day, in meetings and other forums.
 Your days will be full, interactive and fast-paced.
 If you put your whole self into whatever you’re working on, you’ll get much more out of it.
-You’ll learn more, receive more recognition for your contributions and you’ll feel a greater sense of fulfillment.
+You’ll learn more, develop stronger relationships and you'll feel a greater sense of achievement and fulfillment.